-Crack IBPS PO Exam in 45 Days
+Crack IBPS PO Exam in 35 Days

 As you all know, it is clearly mentioned in the IBPS PO Notification 2025 that the exam pattern has witnessed a major change.
 One of the most noticeable changes is the increased importance given to the Reasoning section, which now holds a greater weightage compared to previous years.
+As the weightage of the Reasoning section has increased, candidates should give it special attention to improve their overall score.

 Check Out the Latest Detailed Exam Pattern